 Our simulant ranges start at about $30 per kilogram, depending on quantity and grade.
-Per kilogram prices decrease with quantity, and discounts are available for educators, researchers, and museums.
-If you're planning a project that requires large quantities of Mars regolith simulant, please don't hesitate to contact us.
+Per kilogram prices decrease with quantity, and discounts are available for educators, researchers, museums, et cetera.
+Volumetric data is conveniently available on our tech-specs page to help you determine how much MMS you need for your experiments, or if you're planning a project that requires large quantities of Mars regolith simulant then please don't hesitate to contact us.

-We have now integrated FedEx 2-day shipping for domestic (USA) orders, and the cost is generally around $20 per 8 kg to ship - possibly less depending on grade selected.
+We have now integrated FedEx 2-day shipping for domestic (USA) orders, and the cost is generally around $20 per 8 kg to ship.

 Most orders are processed within 5 business days by our fulfillment team before being shipped, and shipping time is typically 2 days from when the order is fulfilled.
 It’s possible that your order may be processed sooner depending on current order volume/queue, however this is not guaranteed, and we strongly recommend to plan ahead for projects with short deadlines so our team has adequate time to process your order.